What does the bible say about being boyfriend and girlfriend?

 May marriage be honest among all, and may the marriage bed be intact, because God will judge those who are sexually immoral and adulterous.
-Although the Bible says nothing about relationships between engaged couples, some Christian communities recognize and encourage them.
-However, care must be taken not to start engaging in illicit activities that God prohibits.
-So what does the Bible say?
-What are people who are serious about following Jesus supposed to do about it?
-How are we going to live?
-What does the Bible say about dating and relationships? , the danger of boyfriends and relationships is the temptation to start doing things that only married people can do: sex.
+Although the Bible does not explicitly mention relationships between engaged couples, some Christian communities recognize and encourage them.
+However, it is important to be mindful of not engaging in activities that God prohibits.
+So what does the Bible say about dating and relationships?
+The primary concern with boyfriends and girlfriends is the temptation to start doing things that only married people can do: sex.

 Reflecting on Bible verses about relationships can be as beneficial as studying Bible verses about pain during times of loss or Bible verses about anxiety during times of stress.
 Therefore, the purpose of entering into a boyfriend-girlfriend relationship should have the possibility of marriage.
 Visit the Bible online to search for words if you don't know the specific passage you're looking for.
 All quotes from the Scriptures, unless otherwise indicated, are taken from The Holy Bible, the standard version in English.